 - Define the new user, ensure that you set the type to "technical" and enable API access

-- Optionally (recommended from security perspective), add your IP address to the IP whitelist by clicking the "Edit" button under the "API access restrictions" section.
+- Add your IP address to the IP whitelist by clicking the "Edit" button under the "API access restrictions" section.

 - Click the link in the e-mail that you received and set your password